SOFIA-USRA/sofia_redux/docs/sofia_redux/scan/configuration/glossary.rst

        beam-mapping.
 Thus, focal-plane coordinates are default when `source.type`_ is set to 'pixelmap'.
 See pixelmap_ and `source.type`_.

+   * - .. _focus.<direction>coeff:

+       **focus.<direction>coeff**
+     - focus.<direction>coeff=<X>
+     - Used to convert the asymmetry and elongation parameters of an elliptical model of the source to focus values (in mm) using focus=-1/coeff * param where coeff is the value supplied here, and param is the asymmetry x or y factor for directions x and y, and param is the elongation factor for the z direction.  <direction> may take values of x, y, or z.

+   * - .. _focus.<direction>scatter:

+       **focus.<direction>scatter**
+     - focus.<direction>scatter=<X>
+     - Adds extra noise to the reported focus measurements in the x, y, and/or z <direction>.
+RMS values should be provided in units of mm.

+   * - .. _focus.significance:

+       **focus.significance**
+     - focus.significance=<X>
+     - Require focus calculation factors (asymmetry and elongation) to have a signal-to-noise ratio of greater than <X> in order for the focus results to be reported in the x, y, and z directions.

+   * - .. _focus.elong0:

+       **focus.elong0**
+     - focus.elong0=<X>
+     - Subtracts an offset correction from the elongation of an elliptical model of the source when and if focus calculations are performed.  <X>
+       should be supplied as a percentage value.

    * - .. _forget:

        **forget**